 The following is a model for developing a course or study group on Imperialism and Black Liberation.
 The course grows out of the major questions outlined above.
 The readings are generally available materials and considered useful as basic texts.
-The final course outline which you develop should reflect your concrete conditions: availability of materials, additional readings which may deal with particular aspects, resources like films, speakers, forums, etc.
+The final course outline which you develop should reflect your concrete conditions: availability of materials, additional readings which may deal with particular aspects, resources like films, speakers, forums, etc. in your local area, etc.

 IMPERIALISM AND BLACK LIBERATION

-- 1-What is imperialism and monopoly capitalism? - A. Lenin, Imperialism: The Highest Stage of Capitalism - B. Baran and Sweezy, Monopoly Capital - 2-What was the role of black people in the rise of imperialism? - A. Williams, Capitalism and Slavery - B. Rodney, How Europe Underdeveloped Africa - C. DuBois, Black Reconstruction in America 1860-1880 - 3-What is the class struggle?
-What is the relationship of racism and black people to class struggle? - A. Nkrumah, Class Struggle in Africa - B. Baron, Demand for Black Labor - C. Frazier, Black Bourgeoisie - 4-Do black people constitute a nation or a national minority? - A. Selections From V. I. Lenin and J. V. Stalin On National Colonial Ouestion - B. Harry Haywood, Negro Liberation 5-What is the character of imperialism today? - A. Magdoff, The Age of Imperialism - B. Nkrumah, Neo-Colonialism: The Last Stage of Imperialism - C. Jalee, Imperialism in the 1970's - 6-What is socialism and what contradictions are resolved and what new contradictions arise in the transition from capitalism to socialism? - A. Huberman and Sweezy,
+Year of Study for the Year of Pulling the Covers Off Imperialism

+1974-1975

+(1) What is imperialism and monopoly capitalism?

+A. Lenin, Imperialism: The Highest Stage of Capitalism

+B. Baran and Sweezy, Monopoly Capital (2) What was the role of Black people in the rise of imperialism?

+A. Williams, Capitalism and Slavery

+B. Rodney, How Europe Underdeveloped Africa

+C. DuBois, Black Reconstruction in America 1860-1880

+(3) What is the class struggle?
+What is the relationship of racism and Black people to class struggle?

+A. Nkrumah, Class Struggle in Africa

+B. Baron, Demand for Black Labor

+C. Frazier, Black Bourgeoisie

+(4) Do Black people constitute a nation or a national minority?

+Selections From V.I.
+Lenin and J. V. Stalin On National Colonial Ques-

+Harry Haywood, Negro Liberation

+(5) What is the character of imperialism today?

+A. Magdoff, The Age of Imperialism

+B. Mkrumah, Neo-Colonialism: The Last Stage of Imperialism

+C. Jalee, Imperialism in the 1970s

+(6) What is socialism and what contradictions are resolved and what new contradictions arise in the transition from capitalism to socialism?

-Introduction to Socialism - B. Sweezy and Bettleheim, On the Transition to Socialism than an understanding of the nature of capitalism (and imperialism).
+A. Huberman and Sweezy, Introduction to Socialism

+- B. Sweezy and Bettleheim, On the Transition to Socialism - (7) What is revolution and what is to be learned from the revolutionary experience of the Third World?

+A. Lenin, The State and Revolution

+Case studies of Revolutionary struggles in Africa, Asis, and Latin America:

+Peoples Republic of China

+Democratic People's Republic of Korea (North Korea)

+Algeria

+Somalia

+Congo-Brazzaville

+Tanzania

+Guinea

+Guinea-Bissau

+CALL FOR EVERYBODY TO GET INVOLVED: ::

+Imperialism and monopoly capitalism have left absolutely nothing in the lives of Black people undisturbed.
+And even more so today, we find ourselves facing new and worsening problems which threaten our existence and the existence of the entire world.
+Regardless of where one's interests lie-regardless of what problem you find most compelling: the attempts to destroy Black colleges and Black studies programs and to make "pushers" out of Black students on all levels, mass media distortion of the true historical and contemporary nature of the Black experience, increasing unemployment, political powerlessness, social problems like drug addiction, cultural genocide, police repression and political prisoners, the cutbacks in social programs or others from the long list of problems which terribly hamper the full development of the rich creative potential of Black people-THAT PROBLEM AND ALL OTHERS THAT BLACK PEOPLE FACE CAN BE TRACED DIRECTLY TO U. S. MONOPOLY CAPITALISM AND DEPERIALISM.

+The noted Black sociologist Cliver C, Cox made an observation over 10 years ago that is now an even more compelling challenge to Black intellectuals to come to grips with the fundamental cause of the problems facing Black people;

+...nothing could be more important than an understanding of the nature of capitalism (and imperialism).
 All major social change, involves, essentially, processes of the capitalist system-a system so pervasive that by opening of the twentieth century, the life of practically every individual on earth has been brought within its purview.

 (From his Capitalism as a System)